redphx/better-xcloud/README.md

 That means Tampermonkey is not working properly.
 Please make sure you're using the latest version or switch to a well-known browser.

 3. **Can I use this with the Xbox Android app?**
 No you can't.
-You'll have to modidy the app.
+You'll have to modify the app.

+4. **Will you able to enable "Clarity Boost" feature on non-Edge browsers?**
+No. "Clarity Boost" feature uses an exclusive API (`Video.msVideoProcessing`) that's only available on Edge browser for desktop at the moment.

 ## Acknowledgements
 **Better xCloud** is inspired by these projects: